itz0/youtube-best-quality-download/README.md

    >set VLC="C:\Program Files\VideoLAN\VLC\vlc.exe"

    >set MPC="C:\Program Files (x86)\K-Lite Codec Pack\MPC-HC64\mpc-hc64.exe"

+   if you need to download a video in the required format, edit string after option -f, for example download 1080p video only, like that

+   >youtube-dl -f bestvideo[height=1080]+bestaudio/best %yturl:&=^&% -o "video"

+   for more video formats check youtube-dl official documentation.

-   if you need to use socks 5 proxy server add to streamlink command this option: --proxy socks5://127.0.0.1:1080, like that
+   if you need to use socks 5 proxy server add to youtube-dl command this option: --proxy socks5://127.0.0.1:1080, like that

    >youtube-dl --proxy socks5://127.0.0.1:1080 -f bestvideo+bestaudio/best %yturl:&=^&% -o "video"